-In my previous blog post, I recapped many of my favorite activities and places to see in Egypt, the most fascinating travel destination I’ve ever been to.
-The following are my next recommended things to do and see in Egypt for the solo traveler.
+This blog is part two of my three-part blog series on things to do and see in Egypt for the solo traveler.
+Egypt is, without a doubt, the most fascinating travel destination I’ve ever been to, which is why I felt I should cover it in depth.
+In my previous blog post, I recapped 5 of my favorite activities and places to see in Egypt, the following are 5 more recommended things to do and see in Egypt for the solo traveler.

 Though not as impressive as Karnak, the Temple of Luxor is definitely a must see destination.
 Unlike Karnak, the Luxor Temple complex was not dedicated to a cult god, rather it was a place where the rejuvenation of kingship--where the kings were crowned-- took place.
 Only three kings, Amenhotep III, Tutankhamun and Rameses II built most of Luxor’s impressive structures while the Karnak structures were built by many pharaohs.

 The Temple of Luxor was constructed out of sandstone and has remained a continuous place of worship until present day.
 Two classic entrance pylons and a grand hypostyle hall with open papyrus flower columns majestically greet visitors.
 At the end of the religious complex is a sacred area with an inner sanctuary, the place of the “holy of holies,” plus a birthing house which was accessible only to royalty and the high priests at the time.
 Two interesting facts about the Temple of Luxor are a part of it’s hypostyle hall was converted into a Christian church and later the Sufi Shaykh Yusuf Abu-al Hajjaj mosque was built on top of a section of the Rameses II’s courtyard.
 The mosque is still used today.